-One thing I learned from nearly two decades of reading is that pouring through books is of little value, relative to taking the best books and mastering them.
+One thing I learned from nearly two decades of reading is that pouring through books is of little value to you, relative to taking the best books and mastering them.

 For instance, in speaking with someone about communications, I suggested, rather than reading a bunch of pretty good books, go deep into mastering Dale Carnegie’s How To Win Friends and Influence People.

-Sure, there’s lots of great books out there on this topic, but in the end it’s not what we’ve read that counts, but specifically, how good we are at putting our knowledge to work.
+Sure, there’s lots of great books out there on this topic, but in the end it’s not what you’ve read that counts, but specifically, how good are you at putting this knowledge to work?

 So, I keep this article here, but strongly suggest that rather than kindof knowing 52 books this year, master a small number that truly drive transformational learnings and results for you.